 If you have an “Execute(cmd, currentProject, parameters)” function defined, it will be called.
 The command that is running in the current project, the folder that the macro was found in, and any parameters are passed to it.
 Use this method to open dialogs or run command that do not require UI (see macro types).

-If macro that defines a UIForm (in command data at startup) that fit in a stock command shell that is configured to look just like a native TBC command, then C# command class is created and macro assigned. (most of the time, this is the one you should use)
+If macro that defines a UIForm (in command data at startup) that fit in a stock command shell that is configured to look just like a native TBC command, then a C# command class is created and macro assigned. (most of the time, this is the one you should use)

-If macro defined UIViewForm (in command data at startup), then c# view class is created and macro assigned put a form in one of the MDI views such as Point Spreadsheet (this is rarely used)
+If macro defined UIViewForm (in command data at startup), then a c# view class is created and macro assigned put a form in one of the MDI views such as Point Spreadsheet (this is rarely used)

 There is very little affect on the program's startup once the macro commands have been initially compiled.

 When the setup is run, a command data class is assigned to each command.
 The key is the most important and only required field.
 Each key is unique and is used when: